Studio Practice (Visual Communication) (top-up) BA (Hons)

 In addition to the tuition fees there may be other costs for your course.
 The things that you are likely to need to budget for to get the most out of a creative arts education will include books, printing costs, occasional or optional study trips and/or project materials.
 These costs will vary according to the nature of your project work and the individual choices that you make.
-Details for will be available here shortly.
+The details for 2023 entry will be available here in due course.

 The fees listed here are correct for the stated academic year only.
 Costs may increase each year during a student’s period of continued registration on course in line with inflation (subject to any maximum regulated tuition fee limit).
 Any adjustment for continuing students will be at or below the RPI-X forecast rate.

 Please note, syllabus content indicated is provided as a guide.
 The content of the course may be subject to change in line with our Student Terms and Conditions for example, as required by external professional bodies or to improve the quality of the course.

 Visual Communication facilities include dedicated studios with space for both personal and group working; digital media suites with Macs running the latest industry design software, including Adobe Creative Suite, Final Cut Studio, Final Cut Pro, Soundtrack Pro and Autodesk Maya.
 We have photography studios and processing and printing darkrooms for black and white film-based photography; printmaking studios with access to lithography, screen-printing, etching and relief printing.

 Studios, UCA Canterbury

 The standard entry requirements* for this course are: